lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

     id-MLDSA65-RSA3072-PSS-SHA512

-In applications that only allow NIST PQC Level 5, it is RECOMMENDED to focus implemtation effort on:
+In applications that only allow NIST PQC Level 5, it is RECOMMENDED to focus implementation effort on:

     id-MLDSA87-ECDSA-P384-SHA512